-Next Generation Technologies Fund – Data Security and Privacy of Inference Models (High priority) (expired)
+Next Generation Technologies Fund – Data Security and Privacy of Inference Models (High priority) (closed)

 Advances in Artificial Intelligence and machine learning techniques are enabling extensive capabilities in extracting analytics and insights allowing an unprecedented rise of data-driven economy that finds applications in diverse sectors ranging from smart manufacturing and smart transportation to predictive maintenance and precision healthcare.
 This however raises several privacy and security concerns.

 This research will focus on identifying and mitigating data privacy issues relating to AI and machine learning inference models.
 In particular, the project aims at identifying and quantifying information leakage happening when inference models process data features and extract insights from personal data.
 One special area of interest is the understanding of threats related to differentiating attacks where adversaries hold different versions of an AI inference model.
 This can be illustrated by cloud providers having access to different models of analytics extraction after events of end-users opting out from some analytics services.
 The project will also explore the intersection between privacy risks and malicious activity pertaining to the use of personal information such as spear phishing.